CrazyIvan359/mqttany/.github/ISSUE_TEMPLATE/bug-onewire.md

 ---
-name: Bug
+name: OneWire Module Bug
-about: Report a bug or problem
+about: Report a bug or problem with the OneWire module
 title: Bug Report
-labels: bug
+labels: bug, OneWire
 assignees: ''

 ---